 Unfortunately, Gary had less than positive news, which only adds to the uncertainty that there will be further delays before it is rolled out.
 Gary said that “it’s still in the ‘soon’ phase, but can’t give an ETA for technical reasons.”:

-@thebesthostnews heyya, it's still in the "soon" phase, but can't give an ETA for technical reasons— Gary 鯨理／경리 Illyes (@methode) July 9, 2015
+@thebesthostnews heyya, it's still in the "soon" phase, but can't give an ETA for technical reasons— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) July 9, 2015

 No specific reasons were mentioned.
 Whether this is their new “Go-To” phrase to avoid having to give specific reasons, or whether there is a change in how the Panda update will be rolled out is unclear.